des137/Seismic-Imaging-Segmentation-CNN/README.md

 ```

 ## <a name="kaka">About Me</a>
 My name is Amol Deshmukh.
 I am a physicist and a data scientist.
-For my PhD, I investigated magnetic properties of neutrons and protons (and other less-known particles called 'hyperons').
+During my PhD, I investigated magnetic properties of neutrons and protons (and other less-known particles called 'hyperons').